0xPolygon/polygon-docs/docs/cdk/concepts/transaction-lifecycle.md

-# Transaction Lifecycle
+# Transaction lifecycle

-Transactions on chains built using the CDK go through a series of steps to eventually reach [finality](./transaction-finality.md) on Ethereum.
+Transactions on  CDK-built chains go through a series of steps to eventually reach [finality](./transaction-finality.md) on Ethereum.
 Specifically, they go through the following steps:

-1. **Submitted**: The transaction is submitted to the L2.
+1. Submitted: The transaction is submitted to the L2.
-2. **Executed**: The transaction is executed on the L2 by the sequencer.
+2. Executed: The transaction is executed on the L2 by the sequencer.
-3. **Batched**: The transaction is included in a batch of transactions.
+3. Batched: The transaction is included in a batch of transactions.
-4. **Sequenced**: The batch containing the transaction is sent to Ethereum.
+4. Sequenced: The batch containing the transaction is sent to Ethereum.
-5. **Aggregated**: A ZK-proof is generated, posted, and verified on Ethereum to prove the transaction is valid.
+5. Aggregated: A ZK-proof is generated, posted, and verified on Ethereum to prove the transaction is valid.

 ## Submitted

-Just like Ethereum, users submit transactions to a &ldquo;pool&rdquo; of pending transactions on the L2.
-The transaction is submitted using the same interface as Ethereum, via [JSON-RPC](https://ethereum.org/en/developers/docs/apis/json-rpc/) which is implemented by wallets such as MetaMask and developer libraries such as Ethers.js.
+Similar to Ethereum, users submit transactions to a &ldquo;pool&rdquo; of pending transactions on the L2.
+The transaction is submitted using the same interface as on Ethereum, via [JSON-RPC](https://ethereum.org/en/developers/docs/apis/json-rpc/) which is implemented by wallets such as MetaMask and developer libraries such as Ethers.js.

 ![User submitting transactions to L2](../../img/cdk/user-to-pending-pool.png)